wolfSSL/oss-fuzz-targets/README.md

 Fuzz Targets
 ============

-The files in this directory are fuzzing targets for wolfSSL.
+The files in this repository are fuzzing targets for wolfSSL.
 They follow the LLVM libFuzzer API and have a very specific naming scheme for integration with [Google's OSS-Fuzz service][oss-fuzz].
 For more information about these qualities, see [the section on making new targets](#new_target) below.
 To be